-Beta-diversity (i.e. diet composition) differed significantly among survey periods (PERMANOVA: F = 2.29, p < 0.001; Fig. 2a), elevations (F = 1.26, p < 0.001; Fig. 2b), and age classes (F = 1.26, p < 0.001).
-However, beta-diversity did not differ significantly between males and females (F = 1.02, p = 0.30).

 The frequency of occurrence of several prey species differed across the three survey periods and elevation zones (Fig. 3a-b), potentially driving the observed differences in dietary composition.
 Philodromus rufus (a running crab spider) increased in frequency in diets from the early to late survey periods.
 Rhagio mystaceus (the common snipe fly) were most frequent in diets during the late survey period with lower frequencies during the early and mid survey periods.
 Helophora insignis (a sheetweb spider) and Deraeocoris grandis (a plant bug) were more frequent during the early survey period with lower frequencies during the mid and late survey periods.
 Comparing elevation zones, Eutrapela clemataria (a curved-toothed geometer moth) and Tetragnatha shoshone (an American orbweaver spider) were rare at the high elevation zone but more frequent at the low and mid elevation zones.
 Pandemis lamprasona (the woodgrain leafroller moth), Rhagio mystaceus, and Philodromus rufus were more frequent at the mid elevation zone compared to low and high elevation zones.
 Lastly, Helophora insignis and Deraeocoris grandis were both most frequent at the high elevation zone.